Gmfholley/what_have_you_done_bingo/README.md

 No controllers or views for squares.
 All updating of those values are done from nested attributes of templates

 ##Cards
-Only a user can create, edit, update, or destroy their own card.
+Only a user can edit, update, or destroy their own card.
 Admins can view cards for their organization but cannot edit, update, or destroy.
 Public cards can be seen without a login.